Jong-Min-Moon/Jong-Min-Moon.github.io/_posts/dso-603/2025-08-30-design-controlled-experiment.md

 Of course we can admit that we were wrong when setting up the experiment and do it again with the new data, but we should have a good rationale to lift the threshold not just "we want to try again and see what happens".

-# How do you estimate your effect size, or where do you typically get your effect size?
-It’s usually predetermined by PMs or stakeholders as “the lift that would be worth the effort in continuing to implement”.
-Then you can use that to calculate the sample size with power.

-Agree.
-I would frame this as "how much resources does it take to implement this feature?
-Oh it takes 2 engrs at 25% capacity, which is $2 million a year.
-So now the MDE is index to 2 million."
-Add in fudge factors to account for population sizes and how long investments need to pay off.

-Also consider what other initiatives are going on/how many resources you have.
-If other initiatives are delivering 5% lift and this initiative delivers 3% lift, you may not launch this and tie up resources.

-Yep exactly what the other two folks have said, I rely on previous experiments or business stakeholders.
-If neither of those methods can produce a reasonable MDE, I'll just calculate what is the MDE that we can detect, given what I think the sample size will be.

-I agree with others that it depends on additional context, but a helpful default MDE is 5%.
-Smaller than that is definitely okay (large companies like Airbnb go smaller), but if you go much higher, you're entering statistical theater territory.

 #